Iran nuclear talks adjourn, seen resuming before year's end - NewsBreak

 Iran nuclear talks adjourn, seen resuming before year's end

-VIENNA — (AP) — Talks aimed at salvaging Iran's tattered 2015 nuclear deal with world powers were adjourned Friday, following a round marked by tensions over new demands from Tehran.
+Talks aimed at salvaging Iran s tattered 2015 nuclear deal with world powers were adjourned Friday, following a round marked by tensions over new demands from Tehran

-Participants said they aim to resume quickly, though they haven't yet firmed up a date.
-China's chief negotiator, Wan Qun, said the talks will “resume hopefully before the end of the year.”
-Enrique Mora, the European Union diplomat who chaired the talks, echoed that, saying: “I hope it will be during 2021.”
+China’s lead negotiator, Wan Qun, said the talks will “resume hopefully before the end of the year.”
+He said that “we haven’t firmed up a date yet.”
+Enrique Mora, the European Union diplomat who chaired the talks, said that “we will resume soon.”

 The current talks in Vienna between the remaining signatories to the 2015 nuclear agreement — known as the Joint Comprehensive Plan of Action, or JCPOA — opened on Nov.
 29, after a gap of more than five months caused by the arrival of a new hard-line government in Iran.
 There was a short break last week as delegations returned home to consult with their governments.